SolaceProducts/terraform-solacebroker-client/README.md

 ## Module use recommendations

 This module is expected to be used primarily by application teams.
-It supports provisioning a client username or an authorization group required by a specific application.
+It supports provisioning a client username or an authorization group with possible adjustments, required by a specific application.
 It may be forked and adjusted with private defaults.

 ## Resources